moores-minions/moores-minions.github.io/index.md

   -  [Members](#members)
   -  [Mockup Pages](#mockup-pages)
 ## About Us
-We are a group of undergraduates students working towards creating a more user-friendly websiite for the Hawaii Annual Code Challenge website.
+We are a group of undergraduates students working towards creating a more user-friendly website for the Hawaii Annual Code Challenge website.
 ### Our Goals
 Our team's primary objective is to create an interactive and informative website that serves participants, sponsors, and organizers of the Hawaii Annual Code Challenge.
 ### <a href="https://docs.google.com/document/d/1bxEAA0fJiafDCHzecck85kHN4ohJynANnBml1lzV6as/edit?usp=sharing">Contract</a>
 ### Members
-  - Nicolas Steger
   - Jayden Carl Tactay
   - Cacie Sonomura
   - Lisa Cheng